rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_4/String_Matching.md

 -   If the answer is no then we're fine

--   If the answer is yes then we'll have to check in the old fashioned way and may get a false positive
+-   If the answer is yes then we'll have to check in the old-fashioned way and may get a false positive

 -   Hope that it doesn't happen too often, so that the extra cost isn't